-Most people understand intermittent fasting as a weight loss intervention.
-Fasting for short periods of time helps people eat fewer calories, which may result in weight loss over time (
+Intermittent fasting is often a weight loss intervention.
+Fasting for short periods helps people eat fewer calories, which may result in weight loss over time (

 This article explores everything you need to know about intermittent fasting and weight loss.

 There are several different intermittent fasting methods.
-The most popular ones include:
+Popular options include: